 (Yes, this is the most intense GIF we've ever used :) However, this is how product management feels like sometimes)

-Colleagues will look to them for leadership and reassurance — two things which can go out the proverbial window when the pressure becomes too much to handle.
+Colleagues will look to them for leadership and reassurance — two things that can go out the proverbial window when the pressure becomes too much to handle.

-So, how does this differ to the traits needed for a leader within project management?
+How does this differ from the traits needed for a leader within project management?
 Here’s A Look At The Most Important Leadership Traits and Qualities They Should Possess.